 - It brings the family together: cooking and preparing a healthy meal is one of the best ways to spend quality time with your kids and family, and nothing compares to eating a delicious meal around the table, prepped with your own hands.

-9| Buy whole
+10. Buy whole

 A head of lettuce costs much less than a small pre-packaged salad bag, and it’s not full of chemicals and washed so many times that has lost half of the goods in it!

-10| Make a budget
+13. Make a budget